 Most of us don’t have the luxury of an unlimited budget, so price certainly matters.
 The, while the .
 Why the price difference?
-At 35 inches wide, and boasting a total of nine drivers — each with its own dedicated class-D digital amp — the Playbar makes no compromises when it comes to filling a room with high-quality cinema-grade sound.
+At 35 inches wide, the Playbar boasts a total of nine drivers — each with its own dedicated Class-D digital amp — and makes no compromises when it comes room-filling, cinema-grade sound.

-You already know that the Sonos Playbar is bigger, and has more drivers than the Sonos Beam, but what does that actually mean in terms of sound?
-In practice, it means the Playbar can deliver a wider range of frequencies, at higher volume levels, and with a more effective virtual surround sound.
+You already know that the Playbar is bigger and has more drivers than the Beam, but what does that actually mean in terms of sound?
+In practice, the Playbar can deliver a wider range of frequencies, at higher volume levels, and with a more effective virtual surround sound.
 That’s a solid argument in favor of the Playbar for people who put a high priority on getting the best sound for movies and TV.

 What makes the Playbar better for movies and TV shows, also makes it a more accomplished soundbar for music.
-Dynamic range and volume are both better than the Beam, and thanks to its wider stance and additional drivers, the Playbar can produce better stereo separation as long as your room is big enough for you to sit at a distance that lets you appreciate it.
-Yes, the Sonos Playbar has better sound, but it’s not a total slam-dunk.
-If hearing every nuance in a high-speed car chase, or combat scene isn’t your main concern, and if you’re buying a soundbar for a room that isn’t dominated by a big screen TV, the Sonos Beam might still be the better choice.
-In the right space, it will still do wonders for TV audio, and it’s certainly no slouch in the music department either.
+Dynamic range and volume are both better than with the Beam, and thanks to its wider stance and additional drivers, the Playbar can produce better stereo separation as long as your room is big enough for you to sit at a distance that lets you appreciate it.

-The Playbar has no voice control functionality, though it can be controlled by voice if you have a Sonos smart speaker, or another Google Assistant or Alexa device in the house.
+These voice commands aren’t just limited to audio.
+If you connect a Sonos Beam via HDMI-CEC to a compatible TV, it will relay instructions like “Alexa, turn on the TV.”
+The Playbar has no voice control functionality built-in, though it can be controlled by voice if you have a Sonos smart speaker, or another Google Assistant or Alexa device in the house.

 But of course, the truth is more complicated.
 These two products are meant to address two sides of the same spectrum: People who simply want better audio from their TVs.
 If your TV and your room are on the small side, the Beam is ideal.
 Especially if it’s a bedroom, you might really appreciate and take advantage of its built-in smart speaker capabilities.